deesto/bnl-sdcc-st-group/README.md

   - edits to replica_sorter and httpd systemd service config to short circuit GeoIP errors
 - Belle II: production conditions database backup and restore to test bed for verification of migration scripts
 - Belle II: additional complaints of conditions payload and IoV [calibration upload issues](https://gitlab.desy.de/belle2/data-production/calibration/prompt/-/issues/59), possibly recurrence or variation of previously seen issues caused by excessive concurrent uploads
+  - at least partially caused by VM platform move from RHEV to OpenShift; guest network interface MTU had to be reduced to 1400 (including docker pod virtual interfaces)
 - CVMFS: another [reported issue](https://rt.racf.bnl.gov/rt/Ticket/Display.html?id=37557) with sPHENIX data hosting on our Stratum Zero
   - reported possible data missing from repo, but no problems or errors seen in publication or other server operations
 - CVMFS: continued chasing and disproving reported problems and delays in Stratum One operations by WLCG/cvmfs-servermon monitoring